With slightly more than two weeks to go, supporters of lights at Memorial Field need to raise $83,000 to reach their fundraising goal of $325,000.

-A March 20th non-binding referendum on the lights proposed by Our Field Our Town revealed 54 percent of Glen Ellyn voters supported the lights proposal.
+A March 20th non-binding proposed by Our Field Our Town revealed 54 percent of Glen Ellyn the lights proposal.
 A total of 5,118 voters were cast with 2,766 supporting the lights.

-The Glen Ellyn board unanimously approved the installation in January and if all goes according to plan the lights will be installed by the 2012 fall sports season.
+The Glen Ellyn board the installation in January and if all goes according to plan the lights will be installed by the 2012 fall sports season.